top of page

 • Writer's pictureAndi Dela Torre Griffiths

-Homemade Fishball Sauce- Street Style
+Homemade Fishball "Manong" Sauce- Street Style

-If you miss eating fish balls, squid balls, or chicken balls with street-style sauce, then you should make some at home!
-It's quick and easy.
+If you miss eating fish balls, squid balls, or chicken balls with this yummy dip, this is for you!
 All you need are the following ingredients (big serving, just keep the rest in the fridge):

 • 6 cups of water